As an Amazon Associate we earn from qualifying purchases.

 Our Approach to Baby Back Ribs

-Next, we’ll be using liquid smoke to impart some smoky flavor to our ribs.
+Next, we’ll be using liquid smoke to impart some smoke flavor to our ribs.
 Liquid smoke is actually made from real wood smoke that has been condensed and dissolved into liquid.

 That said, liquid smoke does not taste the exact same as real smoke, but it is as close as we can get without using hardwood.
 Finally, rub and cook low and slow.

 Texture is what makes ribs so good.
-The perfect balance between fall-off-the-bone and solid mouthfeel is the magic we are trying to recreate.
+The perfect balance between fall-off-the-bone and a solid mouthfeel is the sweet spot we are trying to recreate by using a sous vide.

 The Challenge With Sous Vide Baby Back Ribs